Joystream/pioneer/packages/server/README.md

 }
 ```

-When ran with a correct `Authorization` header, it returns the member data.
-Otherwise it returns `null`.
+When ran with a correct `Authorization` header, it returns the authorized member data.
+Otherwise it returns unauthorized error.
 The email field will be `null' if the member email address has not yet been verified.

 To check that a member is registered in the API: